magicblock-labs/.github/profile/README.md

 ## 👩‍💻 Projects we support:

-Below is a series of assets that we are developing and maintaining, avilable in open-source for the gaming community:
+Below is a series of assets that we are developing and maintaining, available in open-source for the gaming community:

 - [Solana.Unity Core](https://github.com/garbles-labs/Solana.Unity-Core): Solana's .NET 2.0 SDK integration library for Unity.
 - [Solana.Unity SDK](https://github.com/garbles-labs/Solana.Unity-SDK): Open-Source Solana SDK for Unity.